tomphp/PhpBook/00-preface.md

 and able to use classes and at least understand what an interface is.
 You probably have built at least one medium scale application but don't really know a lot about software design principals.
-If you have less experience than this you may struggle to to keep up, if you have more then there may be less to be learned from this book but hopefully it will still be helpful.
+If you have less experience than this you may struggle to keep up, if you have more then there may be less to be learned from this book but hopefully it will still be helpful.